Aucomte/RNAja/docs/source/WORKFLOWS.rst

    RNAja create_config --help
    RNAja create_config -configyaml Path/to/file

-Then edit section on file according to your workflow.
+Then edit section on file according to your data.

 First, indicate the data path in the configuration ``config.yaml`` file: